gro-intelligence/api-client/JGrinst-patch-2/_sources/getting-started.md.txt

 Similarly, for regions, `client.lookup('regions', 1215)[contains]` will return a list of region ids for regions that are in the US (region_id = 1215): `[13100, 13061, 13053, 13099, ....]`.
 And each of those can be further looked up e.g. `client.lookup('regions', 13100)` will return `{'name': 'Wisconsin', 'level': 4, 'contains': [139839, 139857, 139863, ...]}`.

-### Get Descendants
+### Get descendants
 The Lookup Contains method can return a list of an entity's direct children.
-However, you may wish to discover all of the lower level regions the belong to a high level region.
+However, you may wish to discover all of the lower level regions that belong to a high level region.
 For this special case of traversing regions, there's a shortcut function that does it more directly and gives the option of filtering by region level: `get_descendant_regions(region_id, descendant_level)`.

 Where:
 ```
 provinces_of_brazil = client.get_descendant_regions(1029, 4)
 ```
-will recursively lookup all descendants of region 1029 (Brazil) that are of level 4 (provinces) i.e. all the provinces of Brazil.
+will recursively look up all descendants of region 1029 (Brazil) that are of level 4 (provinces) i.e., all the provinces of Brazil.

 And:
 ```
 districts_of_brazil = client.get_descendant_regions(1029, 5)
 ```
-will recursively lookup all descendants of region 1029 (Brazil) that are of level 5 (districts), i.e. all the districts in all the provinces of Brazil.
+will recursively look up all descendants of region 1029 (Brazil) that are of level 5 (districts), i.e., all the districts in all the provinces of Brazil.

 For more information on region levels, please refer to the [Special properties for regions](../docs/gro-data-key-concepts#special-properties-for-regions) section of [Gro Data: Key Concepts]((../docs/gro-data-key-concepts)